Lesson 10 Objectives: Know the key considerations in starting your own wine collection.

 - Wine’s value decrease after its prime time.

-You might ask: what makes wine age well then?
-Ageable wines are tannic, acidic, well-structured, and complex (see table below).
+Ageable wines are tannic, acidic, well-structured, and complex.
 Tannins, the natural preservatives that come from the grape’s skin, will soften as time passes.
 It will round up the wine, bringing out its best bouquet and balance.

 Wines under $25 are best drunk in 3-5 years.
-If you want to keep a collection for 3-5 years, invest in wines in the US$25-35 category.
-If you want to keep a collection for 5+ years, invest in wines over US$40+.
+If you want to keep a collection for 5+ years, invest in wines over US$40+ and make sure they are harvested in good vintages.

-Temperature, light, and humidity are the three crucial factors to monitor.
-To learn why temperature, light and humidity can damage wine, go to lesson 4.
+Temperature, light, and humidity are the three crucial factors to monitor [Refer to lesson on wine storage].

 Ideal range of temperature for storing red wine is 50-55ºF or 10-16ºC.
 Ideal humidity for wine storage ranges from 60-75% RH.